 I-85 Widening Project

-This project will improve safety for the traveling public, provide a financial boost to the local economy and increase the capacity of this section of the interstate system so it may function more efficiently for many years to come.
-This project is the second largest infrastructure improvement contract ever awarded in South Carolina trailing only the contract awarded to replace the Cooper River Bridges.
+The work being performed on these roads and bridges will help alleviate traffic congestion throughout this entire corridor.
+These projects will improve safety for the traveling public, provide a financial boost to the local economy and increase the capacity of this section of the interstate system so it may function more efficiently for many years to come.
+The contract awarded to BZJV is the second largest infrastructure improvement contract ever awarded in South Carolina trailing only the contract awarded to replace the Cooper River Bridges.